Speak to an expert

 • Use quality anti-virus software services.

 • Have a robust and frequent data back up strategy the data that matters to you.
-You can’t be held to ransom for data you hold somewhere else.
+Attackers can’t hold you to ransom for data you store elsewhere.

 • Educate your employees about ransomware and it’s dangers.
 Ensure they question opening unexpected or suspicious attachments.